BSStudio/bss-web-admin-backend/server/data/README.md

 This means that you need docker running on your machine when running these tests

-You can skip these test during your local build using `-x :server:data:test`
+You can skip these tests during your local build using `-x :server:data:test`

 ```shell
 # run all tests except :server:data